imbrish/letsencrypt/README.md

         /sub/public_html:
             - sub.example.com
             - www.sub.example.com
+    - bits: 2048
+      domains:
+        /another/public_html:
+            - another.com
+            - www.another.com

+# Renew a certificate if it is due to expire within so many days.
+renew: 30

+# E-mail to use for the Let's Encrypt registration.
+This e-mail will receive
+# certificate expiration notices from Let's Encrypt.
+email: me@example.com

 # E-mail to notify about errors or certificates issued during the execution.
 # Used only when command is called with a "-notify" or "-n" flag.